gbv/login-server/README.md

 - `template` (optional) - A template string to generate a URI (the placeholder `{field}` can be any field provided in the `providerProfile` object, usually `{id}` or `{username}`).
 - `credentialsNecessary` (optional) - Set to `true` if username and password credentials are necessary for this provider.
 Instead of a redirect (for OAuth), login-server will show a login form that will send the credentials to a POST endpoint.
 - `options` (mostly required) - A options object for the strategy, often containing client credentials for the authentication endpoint.
 - `image` (optional) - An image associated with the provider.
-Will be shown on the login page and in the list of connected accounts.
+Will be shown on the login page and in the list of connected identities.
 You can provide static images in the folder `static/`.
 The value for the property would then be `static/myimage.svg`.
 If the filename matches the `id` of the provider, the image will be automatically associated.

 The following is an example `providers.json` that shows how to configure each of the existing providers: